URSP 102. Introduction to Human Geography. 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: URSP 310 and URSP 313.
 Enrollment also restricted to students with senior standing.
-Requires students to synthesize knowledge gained in previous major courses and applies it to a practical application in the field.
+Requires students to synthesize knowledge gained in previous major courses and apply it through one or more field-based exercises.
 Also explores issues related to career planning.

 URSP 461.
 Applied Planning Studio.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: all core courses in the urban and regional studies program.
 Applying the principles and theories of urban studies, students work as a group in the preparation of a plan to address a real community problem.

 URSP 502.
 Global Economic Change and Geography.
 3 Hours.